-Other important applications arise in logistics contexts where goods are distributed by vehicles requiring special handling equipment, such as forklifts or conveyors, or by multi-compartment vehicles that allow for transporting different types of goods in separate compartments~\citep{iori_routing_2010,pollaris_vehicle_2015,BRECHT2019591}.
+Other important applications arise in logistics contexts where goods are distributed by vehicles that require special handling equipment, such as forklifts or conveyors, or by multi-compartment vehicles that transport different types of goods in separate compartments~\citep{iori_routing_2010,PollarisBCJL15,BRECHT2019591}.
 In these applications, items represent customer orders to be delivered and are partitioned into classes, each requiring a specific piece of handling equipment.
 Bins correspond to the vehicles used for delivery.
-Assigning an order to a vehicle requires the corresponding equipment to be available on board, which leads to a capacity reduction and an equipment (setup) cost---e.g., due to renting a forklift or installing specialized loading systems.
-Similarly, in the chemical and pharmaceutical industries~\citep{bishara2006cold}, as well as in the distribution of perishable goods~\citep{BRECHT2019591}, certain products require refrigerated or frozen compartments.
-This reduces the available space in the vehicle (e.g., due to the installation of a bulkhead separating frozen and dry goods) and incurs additional costs (e.g., due to energy consumption for refrigeration).
-In such scenarios, the \BPPS{} models the problem of determining the optimal composition of the fleet and assignment of customer orders to vehicles in order to minimize total distribution costs.
+Assigning an order to a vehicle requires that the corresponding equipment be available on board, which reduces capacity and incurs equipment (setup) costs — e.g., from renting a forklift or installing specialized loading systems.
+Similarly, in the chemical and pharmaceutical industries~\citep{bishara2006cold} and in the distribution of perishable goods~\citep{BRECHT2019591}, certain products require refrigerated or frozen storage.
+This reduces the available space in the vehicle (e.g., due to the installation of a bulkhead separating frozen and dry goods) and incurs additional costs (e.g., due to refrigeration energy consumption).
+In this paper, we consider a set of real-world instances of exactly this type, arising from the distribution of fresh and frozen grocery products by a major international retailer.
+In such scenarios, the \BPPS{} models the problem of determining the optimal fleet composition and assigning customer orders to vehicles to minimize total distribution costs.